-In this article we will see what are the best practices we need to follow while logging micro services and the architecture to handle distributed logging in micro services world.
-As we all know micro services runs on multiple hosts.
+In this article, we will see what are the best practices we need to follow while logging microservices and the architecture to handle distributed logging in the microservices world.
+As we all know microservices run on multiple hosts.
 To fulfill a single business requirement, we might need to talk to multiple services running on different machines.
-So, the log messages generated by the micro services are distributed across multiple hosts.
+So, the log messages generated by the microservices are distributed across multiple hosts.
 As a developer or administrator, if you want to troubleshoot any issue you are clueless.
 Because you don’t know micro service running on which host served your request.
-Even if you know which hosts served your request, going to different hosts and grepping the logs and correlating them across all the micro services requests is a cumbersome process.
-If your environment is auto scaled, then troubleshooting an issue is unimaginable.
-Here are some practices which will make our life easy to troubleshoot the issue in the micro services world.
+Even if you know which hosts served your request, going to different hosts and grepping the logs and correlating them across all the microservices requests is a cumbersome process.
+If your environment is auto-scaled, then troubleshooting an issue is unimaginable.
+Here are some practices which will make our life easy to troubleshoot the issue in the microservices world.

 Centralize and externalize storage of your logs